onebyte0x00/cmd_guide/README.md

 # batch_guide
-simple website for batch CMD commands with syntax highlighting. at the moment im using GitHub's Jekyll theme Documentation, this is being build with LLMs help (im learning js)
+simple website for batch CMD commands with syntax highlighting.
+at the moment im using GitHub's Jekyll theme Documentation, this is being built with LLMs help (im learning js)